john-overton/yet-another-wiki-demo/data/docs/getting-started.md

 The search feature helps you quickly find content:

-- Press `/` anywhere to focus the search bar
+* Press `ctrl + k` anywhere to focus the search bar
-- Type your search term to see matching results
+* Type your search term to see matching results
-- Results show both document titles and content excerpts
+* Results show both document titles and content excerpts
-- Use arrow keys (↑/↓) to navigate results
+* Use arrow keys (↑/↓) to navigate results
-- Press Enter to open the selected result
+* Press Enter to open the selected result
-- Click any result to navigate to that document
+* Click any result to navigate to that document

 :::info
 Search results are context-aware and will only show content you have permission to access.